TanmayPatil105/event-management-system/README.md

 ```

 ```
-Copy contents of ./database/events.sql and execute them
+Create the database by copying the contents of ./database/events.sql and executing them
 ```

 ```